Find Your Tour

 Elevation

 Our first day of traveling is a busy one.
 We will start early to tackle the long drive to Pokhara on the local bus which is an adventure in itself!
 After that, a short taxi transfer will bring us to the starting point of our walk.
 Having spent much of the day sitting in transit this is a great way to finish things off and warm up for the days ahead.
-Tonight at the camp, which is approximately 2100m high, we will have our first proper views of the Annapurna region as well as the jewel of the region, Macchapuchare.
+Tonight at the camp, which is approximately 2100m high, we will have our first proper views of the Annapurna region as well as the jewel of the region, Macchapuchare - Fishtail Mountain.

 Food